lovetoys/lovetoys/README.md

 This function returns a new instance of an entity.
 If a parent entity is given, a reference to this entity will be stored in `self.parent`.
 Another reference to the newly created entity will be stored in `parent.children`.
-If there is no parent specified, while the engine got their rootEntity entity enabled, the created entity is automatically added to the rootEntity's children.
+If there is no parent specified, the created entity is automatically added to the engine's rootEntity's children.

 #### Entity:setParent(parent)
 - **parent** (Entity) - Parent entity